To celebrate its 100th anniversary, Carnegie Council is undertaking an ambitious three-year project called Ethics for a Connected World.

 - Global Ethical Dialogues: a series of study visits, workshops, and public events at the Fellows' institutions, and led by Centennial chair, Michael Ignatieff.

-- Centennial Symposia: A series of high-profile international symposia in the cities that embody the tension between Andrew Carnegie's pursuit of peace and the reality of war throughout the 20th Century (Edinburgh, Hiroshima, Sarajevo, and NYC) will address competing aspects of Carnegie's legacy and their application for today's challenges;
+- Centennial Symposia: A series of high-profile international symposia in the cities that embody the tension between Andrew Carnegie's pursuit of peace and the reality of war throughout the 20th Century (Edinburgh, Los Angeles, Sarajevo, and New York) will address competing aspects of Carnegie's legacy and their application for today's challenges.

 - Centennial Publications: A Centennial history of Carnegie Council, as well as a book featuring the project's findings, will shed light on both the Council's work and Carnegie's relevance for peace in the 21st century.